dmikushin/mindquantum/docs/source/installation.rst

 The build scripts mentioned above will perform the following operations in order:

 1. Setup a Python virtual environment
-2. Update the virtual environment's packages and install some required dependencies
+2. Update the virtual environment's packages and install some required dependencies (which may include CMake)
 3. Add a PTH-file to the Python virtual environment to make sure that MindQuantum will be detected
 4. Create a build directory and run CMake within it
 5. Compile MindQuantum in-place